jackbravo/condorest-django/README.md

     eval (python3 -m virtualfish compat_aliases auto_activation)

-After closing and opening your console you should be able to do:
+After closing and opening your console you will need to switch to fish shell, most likely you would be using regular bash by default.

+Change to fish by running:
+    fish

+Then you should be able to do:

     vf new condorest
     cd condorest